 Where We Stay

 There are many places to stay in Roatan with a wide range of price points.
-We choose to stay at Bananarama Dive Resort, which is in the West Bay area of the island and have stayed there on every trip since.
+We choose to remain at Bananarama Dive Resort, which is in the West Bay area of the island and have stayed there on every trip since.

 It is not a large, 5-star resort by any means.
 The resort caters to divers and has a fantastic dive shop, which I’ll get into later.
 The rooms range from a straightforward “studio” to a multi-level condo type of accommodation to stand-alone cabanas.